kuvivek/drivingTheoryInGermany/README.md

 Answer: All motor vehicles with a permissible total mass of up to
 ___3.5t___
 **Comment**:  Within built-up areas, motor vehicles with a maximum permissible mass of up to 3.5 tons may freely choose their lane on roads
-with several marked lanes for one direction ❌except on freeways.
+with several marked lanes for one direction – except on freeways.

 584. On what roads does the recommended speed of 130 km/h apply? ----IMP
 ✅ Motorways